deniselewis/Babies-names-/README.md

 ## Usage

-Names will be displayed randomly whenever you click any gender in drop down
+Names will be displayed randomly whenever you click any gender in drop down.

 ## Tests